pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 rate.

-A sequence of contiguous exceptions is characterised as a *problem* and problems may result in the watchdog taking,a nd perhaps repeating, some *action*.
+A sequence of contiguous exceptions is characterised as a *problem* and problems may result in the watchdog taking, and perhaps repeating, some *action*.

 The sensitivity of a watchdog to exceptions can be configured and the appearance of a problem can be handled in a number of ways: it can be ignored (in which case monitoring continues), or the watchdog can be disabled, or the host Signal K server can be restarted in the hope that the problem can be corrected by a hard reset of the associated interface.

 If server restarting is configured, the maximum number of allowed restarts can be limited to prevent a persistent loss of service resulting from runaway reboots on a dead interface.

 Each watchdog logs key events to the server log and issues Signal K notifications on its own notification key.